 Company leaders can earn the loyalty and trust of their staff by adhering to the following five leadership pillars:

-So, how does a new company leader earn the respect and loyalty of their reporting staff?
 The following examples describe how three military leaders earned the loyalty, trust, and respect of their reporting soldiers.
-Company leaders can apply similar principles to connect with their staff, building loyalty and respect.
+Company leaders can apply similar principles to connect with their staff, building loyalty, and respect.

 The power of being present and connecting with the people who did the work made the mission and vision happen.